Here’s why I’m a BIG FAN of tigernut.

 - Organic and non-GMO (at least the Tiger Nuts USA brand)

 - Super high in prebiotic fiber (a resistant starch that feeds the friendly gut bacteria and aids digestion)

 - 5:1, Paleo, Keto, Whole30 friendly because it’s lower in carbohydrates and less energy dense than traditional flours

 - Can be replaced 1 for 1 for flour in most baking recipes

-When you combine all of those benefits with the gut healthing, skin-glowing, tendon repairing benefits of CB Supplements Collagen, and the low-glycemic-won’t-spike-your-insulin-alternative sweetener ‘Swerve’, you have a decadent buttery chewy treat you can feel good about sharing with the whole Fam!
+When you combine all of those benefits with the gut healing, skin-glowing, tendon repairing benefits of collagen, and the low-glycemic-won’t-spike-your-insulin-alternative sweetener ‘Swerve’, you have a decadent buttery chewy treat you can feel good about sharing with the whole fam!

 - ⅓ cup CB Supplements Multi-Collagen Powder

 - 1 cup tigernut flour